kymo42/voice-isolator/README.md

-# Voice Isolator - Gaming Audio Processor
+# SpeakerLove - Gaming Audio Processor

-Clean voice communication for gamers using speakers instead of headsets.
+Clean voice communication for gamers who LOVE using speakers instead of headsets.

 ## What It Does

-**Voice Isolator** removes game/speaker audio from your microphone input so your teammates hear only your voice during gaming.
+**SpeakerLove** removes game/speaker audio from your microphone input so your teammates hear only your voice during gaming.

 ### Perfect For:
 - 🎮 Gamers who use **speakers instead of headsets**